Philippine Standard Time: Spanish period

+American period

+After the transfer of sovereignty from Spain to the United States in 1898, the Philippines began moving toward modern standardized time offsets rather than individual local solar times.
+In the following year, the archipelago first adopted Philippine Time (PHT) as its uniform standard time.
+Under American colonial rule, the timezone was strictly defined to align with global standards at an offset of GMT+08:00.
+This change synchronized maritime trade, telegraph communication, and rail transport across the scattered islands.

+During World War II, particularly under Japanese occupation (1942–1945), the occupying forces forced the country onto Japan Standard Time (JST).
+Clocks across the archipelago were advanced by one hour to GMT+09:00 to match Tokyo's schedule.
+With the liberation of the Philippines occurred from October 20, 1944 to August 15, 1945, the country reverted to its standard GMT+08:00 offset.

+Postwar and contemporary period

+Following independence in 1946, time synchronization remained largely voluntary for decades.
+During this period, the Manila City Hall Clock Tower served as the primary visual anchor for civil time.

 Philippine Standard Time was instituted through Batas Pambansa Blg.
 8 (that defined the metric system), approved on December 2, 1978, and implemented on January 1, 1983.
 The Philippines is one of the few countries to officially and almost exclusively use the 12-hour clock in non-military situations.
-(Note: Aside from the 12-hour clock, the Philippines also uses 24-hour clock format as the personal preference of some Filipino people.
-Smartwatches sold in the Philippines are programmed to display a 24-hour clock as a default function.
-Even smartphones, laptops, or personal computers can be set to a 12-hour clock format also being programmed to 24 as what they preferred to use.
-But still pronounced as 12-hour orally.)
+(Note: Aside from the 12-hour clock, the Philippines also uses the 24-hour clock format, which some Filipinos prefer for personal use.
+Smartwatches sold in the country are typically programmed to display the 24-hour format by default.
+Likewise, smartphones, laptops, and personal computers can be set to either the 12-hour or 24-hour format, depending on the user’s preference.
+However, despite the availability and use of the 24-hour format on devices, Filipinos generally continue to pronounce and express time using the 12-hour format in everyday conversation.)

 In September 2011, the Department of Science and Technology proposed to synchronize time nationwide, which was an effort to discourage tardiness and non-standard time displayed on television and radio stations.
 PAGASA installed a rubidium atomic clock, a GPS receiver, a time interval counter, a distribution amplifier, and a computer to help calculate the time difference with every satellite within its antenna's field of view.

 In order to promote synchronicity with official time, on May 15, 2013, President Benigno Aquino III signed Republic Act No. 10535 setting the Philippine Standard Time, requiring all government offices and media networks to synchronize their timepieces with PAGASA's rubidium atomic clock.

+Today, PAGASA maintains the official time network through a highly accurate rubidium atomic clock system hooked into GPS satellites, linking the archipelago perfectly with Coordinated Universal Time (UTC).
+The current national movement, branded as Oras Pinas, runs under the tagline One Nation, One Time: Pilipinas ON TIME.